ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 In this scenario, let's create a configmap that contains multiple key-value pairs and then reference specific keys in a job.
 While this scenario uses a configmap, you can use the same general steps to reference individual keys with a secret by substituting `secret` for `configmap` in the commands.

-1. Create the `mydatabase` configmap and specify the key-value pairs for a name and a url by using the `--from-literal KEY=VALUE` option.
+1. Create the `mydatabase` configmap and specify the key-value pairs for a name and a URL by using the `--from-literal KEY=VALUE` option.

     ```
     ibmcloud ce configmap create -n mydatabasecm --from-literal name=myname --from-literal url=myurl